 Broilers are usually the best when it comes to cooking curries.
 Some people swear by using only drumsticks for this recipe, but thighs and wings should go well in it, too since they are all succulent pieces of the chicken.

 Is The Bold Red Color Necessary?

-Though some prefer it, the bold red color is only an identification hallmark of the dish.
+Though some prefer it, the bold red colour is only an identification hallmark of the dish.
 Some restaurants even serve it in a pale yellow form.
-You can feel free to add a bit of food color if you want that blood-red color to your dish.
-Be careful when using food colors as they are high in additives and might cause allergic reactions to some.
+You can feel free to add a bit of food colour if you want that blood-red colour to your dish.
+Be careful when using food colours as they are high in additives and might cause allergic reactions to some.